-It might be 2019, but brands and marketers are still having big problems when it comes weeding out fake influencers from legit content creators.
+Brands and marketers are having big problems when it comes weeding out fake influencers from legit content creators.

 American marketing company Captiv8 discovered that up to 11% of all engagement on influencers marketing campaigns had, in fact, been “faked" – meaning the influencer had taken some measure to falsely inflate their following and/or rate of engagement on social media.

 Talk about a lot of money wasted on false engagement.

 “Brands often struggle to differentiate genuine engagement from automation, leaving them with little choice but to cross their fingers and hope for the best,” Captiv8’s Co-Founder Krishna Subramanian said (@captiv8).

 According to Subramanian in 2017 brands spent $2.1 billion (approx. 7.71 billion dirhams) on influencer-sponsored posts on Instagram or 6.6 million posts at an average price of $325 (approx 1,193.77 dirhams).

 “On average, more than 11% of the engagement for these posts was generated by fraudulent accounts.
 That's nearly a quarter of a billion dollars in wasted marketing dollars.” - Krishna Subramanian, Co-Founder of Captiv8.

 The study shows niche market categories like “Fashion”, “Entertainment” and “Travel” boasted the highest numbers of fraudulent influencers while “Food”, “Pets” and “Traditional Celebrities” were amongst the lowest.

 Indonesia was home to the highest rates of fake influencers (22%), followed by Venezuela (19%) and the Philippines (15%). ("This link is likely due to where the companies that offer these services operate; they likely operate in similar countries hence the high concentration," Subramanian said.)